dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 >NOTE: The recommended version of OLM for Upstream Kubernetes is **`v0.25.0`**.

->NOTE: The recommended Update Approval is **`Manual`** to prevent the inatsllation of non-qualified versions of operator.
+>NOTE: The recommended Update approval is **`Manual`** to prevent the installation of non-qualified versions of operator.

 #### Using Installation Script